quasarframework/quasar-framework.org/source/components/shadows.md

 title: CSS Shadows (Elevation)
 ---
 Simple yet effective way to add shadows to create a depth/elevation effect.
-The shadows are in accordance to Material Design speifications (24 levels of depth).
+The shadows are in accordance to Material Design specifications (24 levels of depth).

 Don't forget to check the demo.
 <input type="hidden" data-fullpage-demo="css-helpers/shadows">